r-lib/styler/CONTRIBUTING.md

 In particular, issues labelled with `Status: Postponed` are closed even if they are not resolved.

+## How to dive in and understanding the source code

+Read the vignettes.
+If you are done, come back here.

+`devtools::load_all()`

+`debug(style_text)`

+`style_text("call(1, 2 + 1)")`

+Go broad before you go deep.
+Before going into the very deep layers of function calls of `style_text()`, try to understand that `style_text()` consists of only three function calls.
+Go into each of them and try to understand one layer deep.
+That is, try to understand what `make_transformer()` does by reading the names of the functions that get called, the name of the objects that are created by assigning the output of these function calls.
+Before looking into a functions source code, look at the documentation for that function.
+All internal important functions are documented and documentation is available also for unexported objects via `?` (if you did `devtools::load_all()`.
+Then, go into `parse_transform_serialize()` and so on.

+To understand the most fundamental operation in styler, the manipulation of the columns related to spacing and line break information, pick a rule from `R/rules-*.R`, e.g. `R/rules-spacing`, add a breakpoint to a rule and style a string where you think this rule will be active.
+Then, see what happens and how this rule is applied on each level of nesting.

 ## File Structure

 The source code is organized as follows: